What I built & Why

 Goals & Objectives

-Our goal was to build PharmAccelerator’s first unified, role-based analytics platform — transforming scattered medical workflows into a streamlined, insight-driven experience.
+Build PharmAccelerator’s first unified, role-based analytics platform to replace fragmented medical workflows with a clear, insight-driven experience.

 Design Process